Skip to Main Content

 Trips to natural areas outside of the community will include Meet the Elephant Seals at Año Nuevo State Park; Immigration Station Adventure at Angel Island State Park; Hike to the Animals at Mount Diablo; Camping Trip at Samuel P Taylor State Park; Monarch Butterfly Camping Trip at Sunset State Beach and Natural Bridges State Beach; Restoring the Wetlands at MLK Shoreline; Hike to Find Sulphur in the Creek at Leona Canyon; Walk through California and the World at the UC Botanical Gardens; Camping Trip at Chabot Regional Park; Camping Trip at Sunol Regional Wilderness; Rafting and Camping Trip at the American River; Exploring the History of the Delta at the National Maritime Museum; Exploring Our Ohlone Past at Coyote Hills Regional Park; Camping Trip at Point Reyes National Seashore; History Walk to Explore the East Bay Water Supply at Lake Chabot; Overnight at Tilden Nature Area; Native Plants and Ducklings at Tilden Botanical Gardens; Big Break Boating at Big Break Regional Shoreline; Birding at Elsie Roemer Bird Sanctuary; Salt Marsh Exploring at Oyster Bay Regional Shoreline; Bird Watching and Biking at Point Pinole Regional Shoreline; Earthquake Learning and Hike at Las Trampas Regional Wilderness; Hike at Sibley Volcanic Regional Preserve; Trip to Ardenwood Historic Farm; Visit to Middle Harbor Shoreline Park; Swimming Day at Lake Del Valle; and a Trip to the Marine Mammal Center.

-Use arrows to see more images
+Use previous and next arrows to display more images.

 Community Home Base Location